odubno/gauss-naive-bayes/README.md

 # Summarize Data

-Prepare the data for modeling.
-Mean and standard deviation is self explanatory.
+Prepare the data for modeling:

+- The mean and the standard deviation are used whe calculating the Normal Probabiltiy value for each feature.
-The summary is the combination of both and will be calculated for each feature.
+- The summary is the combination of the mean and the standard deviation and will be calculated for each feature within each class.

 1. [Mean](#mean)